Pawsanie/Novelist/README.md

 Please note that the name of the sprite is indicated without the file extension.<br>
 The coordinates are in pixels.<br>
 **Please note** that the name specified here is how the key is used in the **'screenplay.json'** file!<br>
-And this name is in no way related to the one you can set in the dialogs!
+And this name is in no way related to the one you can set in the dialogs!<br>
 As example 'eng.json' file from 'Dialogues' folder.

 Sprites must be in **png** format and stored in a 'Characters' folder.<br>